njain483/PraxisBot/README.md

 # Praxisbot
 A bot to be submitted by Sunday 11:30 IST.
-Created as a first time hands on delta bot /n Beta Bot to be released soon.
+Created as a first time hands on delta bot.
+Beta Bot to be released soon.

 **Persona**
 Praxis is a young, funny and a cheerful bot!